rita-barbosa/LAPR4-2324/docs/sb_us_2003/readme.md

 }
 ````

-> **Note:** Even though the answers to the questions must match their defined types (and tests must be made to ensure those
-> scenarios), it is not US2003 responsibility to define the answers to the template and their validity, so those tests won't
-> appear in this document.

 ## 5. Implementation

 *In this section the team should present, if necessary, some evidencies that the implementation is according to the